Testing your design

 Makefile

-You will not need to modify this much.
-The only thing to do is to give it a list of all your verilog source files.
 To do that, go to the line starting with VERILOG_SOURCES, and expand it to list all your files.
 Separate entries by spaces.
-Paths are relative to the directory the makefile is in (which sould be ‘src’).
+Paths are relative to the directory the makefile is in (which should be ‘src’).
 If you only have a single verilog file, you only need one additional entry: $(PWD)/my_custom_verilog.v

 Writing your first test